jackmcgaughey/reddit-meme-generator/README.md

 - Add more music genres and cultural themes to the genre-specific generator
 - Implement a meme battle feature where two genres or bands compete
 - Create a collaborative mode where multiple users can contribute to a meme
-- Add video meme support with animated captions
+- Expand video meme support for popular video formats and hosting platforms
+- Add custom video thumbnail extraction for creating static memes from videos
 - Integrate with other APIs for more diverse content sources
 - Build a recommendation system based on user preferences
 - Add accessibility features for screen readers and alternative input methods